spotlightpa/poor-richard/content/news/2022-10-14-SPLHEALTHISSUES.md

 image-gravity = "no"
-internal-budget = "Pa. election 2022: Where governor candidates Mastriano, Shapiro stand on the opioid epidemic, medical marijuana, and other health issues" internal-id = "SPLHEALTHISSUES" modal-exclude = false no-index = false published = 2022-10-14T05:00:15-04:00
+internal-budget = "Pa. election 2022: Where governor candidates Mastriano, Shapiro stand on the opioid epidemic, medical marijuana, and other health issues" internal-id = "SPLHEALTHISSUES" linktitle = "Where governor candidates Mastriano, Shapiro stand on the opioid epidemic, medical marijuana, and other health issues" modal-exclude = false no-index = false published = 2022-10-14T05:00:15-04:00